 Once the end of the year comes, it is super simple to run your schedule C and either file your own taxes through a service like Turbo Tax (which we did for years) or give it to your accountant.

 The bottom line is that Go Daddy gives us our profitability as a business OVERALL.
 Considering all expenses and income.
 Not just what has sold / when.
 You can check out all of the features / benefits of Go Daddy by clicking here.
-If you would like to see how we have our account set up and running, we have a quick and easy tutorial here.

 #2.
 Inventory Lab